Network effects in default clustering for large systems: Model description

-An intensity is driven by an idiosyncratic risk represented by a Brownian motion $W^n$, a systematic risk represented by the process $X$, and spillover risk represented by the process $\beta_n^C \cdot L^N$.
+Now that we have discussed the matrix $\Delta$ defining the network structure, let us be more specific in regards to the dynamics.
+An intensity is driven by an idiosyncratic risk represented by a Brownian motion $W^n$, a systematic risk represented by the process $X$, and spillover risk represented by the process $Q_t^{N,n,A}=\beta_n^{C,A} \cdot L^{N,A}_t$ (defined via $A$, the low-rank approximation to $\Delta$).
 In particular, we consider the following interacting system

+Notice that (\ref{Eq:MainModel}) has been defined in terms of $A$ and not in terms of the original $\Delta$.
+This represents what one would do in practice, in order to simplify the system as it will become clearer in Sections \ref{S:Assumptions} and \ref{S:MainResults}.